danielgwj/thoughts/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run deploy`

+Compiles the app into a production build and deploys to Github pages.

 ### `npm test`